Who we are

 Today the Haringey Hounds have almost 150 members across all age groups from U9 to U18.
 Club’s members are coming from the local borough as well as from other parts of London and surroundings, who are attracted to its broad and inclusive programs as well as its diverse and friendly culture.

-The Club offers a 3-tier program (beginner, intermediate and advanced) to offer kids a pathway to the elite levels of UK hockey.
+The Club offers a 3-tier program (beginner, intermediate and advanced) to provide kids both the recreational and the elite pathways to fit in the UK hockey community.

 The program is run by the Club’s Head Coach and the Cub’s multinational team of volunteers coaches from countries such as UK, Canada, USA, Russia, Hungary and Sweden.